 STFC post-graduate studentships

 Research studentships normally leading to the award of a PhD are for a minimum of three years and enable postgraduate students to undertake training in research, research techniques and employment related skills.
 Studentships may be held on a full or part time basis.
 Part time should be a minimum of 50%.
-Details can be found here.
+Details of the main studentships can be found here.
+Some studentships are joint with PPD - details may be found here.

 STFC Industrial CASE studentship